 Basically, it all boils down to this: anyone who sells anything should pay taxes to the government on the income they earn from the sale.
 However, as you’ll soon learn, the IVA is a far more complex matter in Bolivia.
-I’ll try to explain in the most uncomplicated manner possible.
-For all practical purposes, what you need to know is that there are two types of commerce: what we typically call formal commerce and informal commerce.
+For all practical purposes, there are two types of commerce in Bolivia: what we typically call formal commerce and informal commerce.

 Formal commerce includes all businesses that have registered with the government, have a Tax I.D. number and pay taxes on each sale made.
 In order to show how much they’ve earned, ideally they are supposed to issue an invoice (sales receipt) each time they make a sale.
 The Bolivian sales tax they charge you is then paid once a month to the government.
 Many of these businesses import the products they’re selling you – they pay import taxes on those products as well, prior to selling them to you and me.

-Informal commerce includes all businesses that have not registered with the government, do not have a Tax I.D. number and do not pay taxes on each sale made.
-Technically this is not legal, right?
-Let me explain:
+Informal commerce includes all businesses that have not registered with the government, do not have a Tax I.D. number and do not pay taxes on each sale.

 Because both types of “informal” vendors have not paid taxes to the government (either in the form of an import tax or a sales tax) they cannot charge you a Bolivian sales tax either.
 And, because they are not registered with the government, they are unable to provide a formal tax invoice to their customers, although they may offer some type of non-tax receipt.
 Once in a while the government will send out inspectors to randomly close down informal businesses.
 But this happens infrequently.